India staring at demographic disaster: Shashi Tharoor

 He also made a pitch for policies to provide "right kind of education", including skill development and vocational training, to youngsters to address the issue.

-Congress MP Shashi Tharoor on October 25 said India was staring at a "demographic disaster" as a major section of the country's youth was not yet equipped to take advantage of the job opportunities that the current century has to offer.

-"Sixty five percent of our population is under the age of 35.
-The ILO (International Labour Organisation) says in 2030 we will have 160 million people on the job (with the) starting age group of 19 to 23, whereas China will have only 92 million.
+"Sixty five per cent of our population is under the age of 35.
+The ILO (International Labour Organisation) says in 2030 we will have 116 million people on the job (with the) starting age group of 19 to 23, whereas China will have only 92 million.
 So, we are going to be, in a sense, in a position to be the dynamic, productive, youthful nation," Tharoor said.

 He made the remarks at 'The Economist Summit 2018' held here.